CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

     | Protocol | **TCP** |
     | Destination port| **80** |

-    > **Note**: You will need to wait a few minutes for the results in order for the **Azure Network Watcher Agent** VM extension to be installed on the Azure VMs.
+    > Note: You will need to wait a few minutes for the results in order for the **Azure Network Watcher Agent** VM extension to be installed on the Azure VMs.

 1. Review the results and note the latency of the network connection between the Azure VMs.

-    > **Note**: The latency should be about 1 millisecond, since both VMs are in the same availability set (within the same Azure datacenter).
+    > Note: The latency should be about 1 millisecond, since both VMs are in the same availability set (within the same Azure datacenter).

 1. In the Azure portal, navigate to the **az30301a-labRG-Deployment-id** resource group blade, in the list of resources, select the **az30301a-avset** availability set entry, and on the **az30301a-avset** blade, note the fault domain and update domain values of the assigned Azure VMs.